Chayank-S/Internship-2021-Chayank/slackedit.md

 - RCA helps isolates and identifies the main root cause of a problem .

 **Root cause analysis (****RCA****)**
-- Is effective problem solving method, as preventing the event from occurring is more appreciable than reacting to the resultant harmful effects.
+- Is effective problem solving method.

 - RCA could be done using multiple tools and methods.